rubinius/rubinius/README.md

 Rubinius is a modern language platform that supports a number of programming languages.

-The philosophy and architecture of Rubinius are described below.
+The philosophy and high-level architecture of Rubinius are described below.

 Rubinius runs on macOS and many Unix/Linux operating systems.
 Microsoft Windows is not supported.